davidweiss/updraft/README.md

 ## License

-Updraft is available under the MIT license.
+Updraft is available under the Apache License 2.0 license.
 See the LICENSE file for more info.